jessex/gedit-tables/README.md

 extraneous, only what's needed.
 However, it also features a rich plugin system to allow us to extend its functionality.

+A comprehensive list of Gedit plugins can be found <a href="http://live.gnome.org/Gedit/Plugins">right here</a>.

 Table Maker is a Gedit plugin which affords pseudo-Word Document style table creation.
-A simple dialog is opened up and the user picks some parameters, such as the amount of rows and columns, and a table is inserted into the document.
+You open a little window, you pick some parameters, such as the amount of rows and columns, and a table gets inserted into the document.
 Done.
-Simple and easy.

-A comprehensive list of Gedit plugins can be found <a href="http://live.gnome.org/Gedit/Plugins">right here</a>.

 ## Installation

 1. Get <a href="http://projects.gnome.org/gedit/">Gedit</a>

-2. Get the `gedittables.py` and `gedittables.plugin` files
+2. Get the `gedittables/` directory and `gedittables.plugin` file

     Note that since Gedit 3 broke compatibility with plugins for Gedit 2, there are different downloads of the plugin available based on your editor version.
+    The Gedit 2 version features a `gedittables.py` file instead of the aforementioned directory.

-3. Copy the files into the plugin directory of Gedit.
+3. Copy the directory and file into the plugin directory of Gedit.
 Specifically:

-    Copy the files into the user-plugin directory: `~/.local/share/gedit/plugins/`, or, into the system-wide plugin directory: `/usr/lib/gedit/plugins/`.
+    Copy them into the user-plugin directory: `~/.local/share/gedit/plugins/`, or, into the system-wide plugin directory: `/usr/lib/gedit/plugins/`.
+So, something like:

+    `$ cp gedittables.plugin ~/.local/share/gedit/plugins/` <br>
+    `$ cp -R gedittables/ ~/.local/share/gedit/plugins/`

 4. Fire up Gedit and open the Preferences menu and then the list of available plugins.
 The Table Maker plugin entry will be inserted after installation.
 Enable